MPrzekop/Unity-Inspector-Graph/README.md

-# Unity inspector graph visualiser
+# Unity inspector graph drawer

  Draw any graph in your custom editor.